Jade Bailey (footballer)

-Jade Helen Bailey (born 11 November 1995) is an English-born Jamaican professional footballer who plays as a defender and a midfielder.
-She is currently a free agent, having last played for Liverpool FC, and also represents the Jamaica women's national team.
-She previously played for Arsenal, Chelsea and Reading (on loan from Chelsea).
+Jade Helen Bailey (born 11 November 1995) is a professional footballer who plays as a defender and a midfielder who plays for Sheffield United and the Jamaica women's national football team.

+She last played for Liverpool FC and previously played for Arsenal, Chelsea and Reading (on loan from Chelsea).
 She is a former England youth international.
 She was involved in the final stages of the 2012 Summer Olympics torch relay.
+Born in England, she represents Jamaica internationally.

 Early life

 Bailey is the daughter of soccer coach Trevor Bailey, the founder of Interwood Junior Football Club.
 Bailey started playing football at age 6 for a Sunday league team, becoming the top goalscorer for Chapel End.
 She eventually became captain and the only female player of Waltham Forest Schools U11.
 But the team did not allow mixed-gender teams from age 11, so Bailey got a trial with Arsenal, was signed to Arsenal's U12s girls team, started training with Arsenal, and was spotted by England scouts.

 Bailey says she admired footballers Ashley Cole and John Terry, then later Arsenal and England captain Faye White.